ckang2023/ChatGPT_LegalQuestion_Prompter/README.md

 Put the `.xml` files you want to focus on for your current experiment in the `xmlData` folder.
 (You can find untested files in `unProcessedXmlData`).

+### Test Using Terminal
-Afterwards, process the data by running: `python3 path/to/dataProcessor.py`
+In terminal, process the data by running: `python3 path/to/dataProcessor.py`

 Then, you can check for processed data at `processedData/processedJsonData.txt`